-They’re fairly thin, so you can still really use your hands well, and my newest pair has (actually really impressive) touchscreen technology in them so you don’t have to remove them to use a phone.
+They’re fairly thin, so you can still really use your hands well, and they have pretty great touchscreen technology in them so you don’t have to remove them to use a phone.
 I didn’t have to use my gloves all the time in Iceland in July, but they still were a must-have at times.

 Other gear you might need on your packing list for Iceland in summer